BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_02.md

 !enc(199, ["Rock Smash"])

-Behind the healing machine and a rock is a hidden *GourmetTreat*.
+Behind the healing machine and a rock is a hidden *Gourmet Treat*.
 Enter the cave here.

 ## Amethyst Cave